wix-incubator/DetoxInstruments/Documentation/AppDiscovery.md

 - Make sure you have integrated your app with the Profiler framework.
 See [Profiler Framework Integration Guide](XcodeIntegrationGuide.md) for more information

+  - iOS 14 requires an additional script phase; if you have not performed this step, follow the integration guide

 - iOS 14 requires local network permission before allowing the discovery and connection to the Profiler service:

   ![](Resources/OS14_AllowPermission.png)